Bill02Chen/Things-related-with-environment/Improve myself/Entrepreneurship.md

 Your idea.

 is feasible? is innovative & disruptive? any change in **infrastructure**? come up a prototype? easily copied? (copy does not need to be 100% copy, sometimes maybe 60% is enough)

+when come up idea, think about a space out idea (maybe unrealistic), pull it down.